flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 Each of the NIM I/Os is driven by a :ref:`gate generator
 <mvlc_trigger_io_gate_generators>`.
 When a NIM is configured as an input the
 gate generator is used to generate the *internal* signal.
-If the NIM is configured as an output the gate generator effects the output signal of the NIM.
+If the NIM is configured as an output the gate generator affects the output signal of the NIM.

 Note that it is possible to use a NIM as both input and output at the same